© Crown copyright 2020

 - evidence that VAT was paid at importation

 - invoices for materials used in the construction of a ‘Home-Built’ vessel

 A registration document on its own does not prove the UK VAT status of the vessel, as there is no link in the UK between the registry of the vessel and the payment of VAT.
 If you have difficulty in providing the information, you should phone the Imports and exports: general enquiries helpline.

 The following documents are useful to prove the age and location of the vessel:

 |Part 1 Registration||Receipt for harbour dues|

 |Insurance documents||Dry dock records|

-When buying a used pleasure craft from any VAT registered business in the EU, you should make sure that the invoice shows separately any VAT which that business has charged to you on supply of the pleasure craft.
-If the invoice does not show VAT separately you may have difficulty in demonstrating that VAT has been paid.
-If you are buying from a business that does not charge VAT on the transaction or from a private individual in the EU and the seller states that VAT has previously been paid on the vessel, you should obtain evidence from the seller that VAT has previously been accounted for .
+When buying a used pleasure craft from any VAT registered business in the UK, you should make sure that the invoice shows separately any VAT that the business has charged to you on the supply of the pleasure craft.
+If you are buying from a business that does not charge VAT on the transaction or from a private individual in the UK and the seller states that UK VAT has previously been paid on the vessel, you should obtain evidence from the seller that VAT has previously been accounted for .

 These may include:

 - normal spare parts and equipment carried with the vessel